 – It has a powerful message for the whole church family as well as the unbelieving onlookers.

 – There is always an opportunity for restoration of the broken relationship.
 The abandoned spouse keeps the door to restoration open.

 – The commitment to the Lord to be one’s sole completer and provider in every area of one’s life is also a powerful testimony.

 – It is a strong testimony of commitment to the teachings of the Bible.

 Do you believe that the Lord is in your singleness?
 Whether you are fulfilled in your present status or not, it is very important to accept your present situation as from God.
 He will use it in your life and use you in the lives of others.
-Once you are totally fulfilled in Jesus and in his love, sustained and satisfied by his presence, even a marriage partner will not fully satisfy you.
-Your singleness is from the Lord and you need to seek to glorify him in and through this.
-Perhaps you do all this already and that is fantastic as he will use you as a source of encouragement to the unmarried folk around you.
+Once you are totally fulfilled in Jesus and in His love, sustained and satisfied by his presence, even a marriage partner will not fully satisfy you.
+Your singleness is from the Lord and you need to seek to glorify Him in and through this.
+Perhaps you do all this already, which is fantastic, as he will use you as a source of encouragement to the unmarried folk around you.

-I would like to close again with what Paul writes to the believers in the church in Corinth: “Now to the unmarried and the widows I say: it is good for them to stay unmarried, as I do.
-But if they cannot control themselves, they should marry, for it is better to marry than to burn with passion.”
-(1 Corinthians 7:8-9) As a church family we are called to encourage and to build up every member of our faith family.
-Every member has a wonderful opportunity to practice hospitality and in this way we may even entertain angels unawares!
+I would like to close again with what Paul writes to the believers in the church in Corinth: ‘Now to the unmarried and the widows I say: it is good for them to stay unmarried, as I do.
+But if they cannot control themselves, they should marry, for it is better to marry than to burn with passion.’
+(1 Corinthians 7:8-9) As a church family, we are called to encourage and build up every member of our faith family.
+Every member has a wonderful opportunity to practice hospitality and, in this way, we may even entertain angels unawares!
 We need to open our hearts and homes to those who are lonely in the situation that they find themselves in and remember that God sets the lonely into families (Psalm 68:6).
 Are you that family?